 Option Description Intel AES-NI Improves the speed of applications by performing encryption and decryption by using the Advanced Encryption Standard Instruction Set (AES-NI).
 This option is set to Enabled by default.
 System Password Sets the system password.
 This option is set to Enabled by default and is read-only if the password jumper is not installed in the system.
 Setup Password Sets the setup password.
 This option is read-only if the password jumper is not installed in the system.
 Password Status Locks the system password.
 This option is set to Unlocked by default.
-TPM Security NOTE: The TPM menu is available only when the TPM module is installed.
+TPM Security i NOTE: The TPM menu is available only when the TPM module is installed.
 Enables you to control the reporting mode of the TPM.
 The TPM Security option is set to Off by default.
-You can only modify the TPM Status, TPM Activation, and Intel or On without Pre-boot Measurements default.

-TXT fields if the TPM Status field is set to either On with Pre-boot Measurements

-Changes the operational state of the TPM.
-This option is set to No Change by TPM Information
+You can only modify the TPM Status, TPM Activation, and Intel TXT fields if the TPM Status field is set to either On with Pre-boot Measurements or On without Pre-boot Measurements .
+TPM Information Changes the operational state of the TPM.
+This option is set to No Change by default.
 TPM Status Specifies the TPM status.
+TPM Command CAUTION: Clearing the TPM results in the loss of all keys in the TPM.
+The loss of TPM keys may affect booting to the operating system.
+Clears all the contents of the TPM.
+The TPM Clear option is set to No by default.
+Intel TXT Enables or disables the Intel Trusted Execution Technology (TXT) option.
+To enable the Intel TXT option, virtualization technology and TPM Security must be enabled with Pre-boot measurements.
+This option is set to Off by default.
+Power Button Enables or disables the power button on the front of the system.
+This option is set to Enabled by default.